Certified Recovery Support Specialist (CRSS) & Certified Peer Recovery Specialist (CPRS) FAQs

 • Recovery/Wellness Support

-Category II CEUs do not need to be specific to those knowledge and skills, but they must still be relevant to them, and can include a wide variety of support services skills such as communication, leadership, crisis intervention, trauma-informed care, confidentiality, cultural competency, conflict resolution, or evidence-based practices.
+Both the CRSS and CPRS require that professionals submit proof of their continuing education in order to renew their certification every two years.
+A smaller portion of those Continuing Education Units (CEUs) must be specific to the knowledge and skills in the CRSS/CPRS Performance Domains/Core Functions (as described in the answer to #4, above).
+The rest of the CEUs do not need to be specific to those domains, but they must at least still be relevant to them, and can include a wide variety of support services skills such as communication, leadership, crisis intervention, trauma-informed care, confidentiality, cultural competency, conflict resolution, or evidence-based practices.
+Each CEU can only be used once.

 The costs for the CRSS and CPRS are the same for both credentials.
-To obtain the credential, an applicant must first pay the Application Fee ($85), and once approved to sit for the exam, the Examination Fee ($125).
-To maintain the credential, the CRSS or CPRS must pay the Biennial Recertification Fee ($140) every two years by the anniversary of their certification date.
+To obtain the credential, an applicant must first pay the Application Fee ($100), and once approved to sit for the exam, the Examination Fee ($200).
+To maintain the credential, the CRSS or CPRS must pay the Biennial Recertification Fee ($150) every two years by the anniversary of their certification date.
 An invoice will be sent to the email address on file as a reminder, 60 days before the due date.
 Financial assistance may be available for these fees as part of a scholarship fund that is administered by several colleges and universities across the State of Illinois.
 You do not have to be a student of these institutions to apply for financial assistance.
-For questions about these funds, please see contact information for these institutions on the CRSS Success Program page on the IDHS website6
+For questions about these funds, please see contact information for these institutions on the CRSS Success Program5

 The only other potential costs of maintaining the CRSS and/or CPRS credential are associated with earning and submitting required continuing education hours.
 Some sources of CEUs charge for their courses; however, there are numerous free and low-cost courses available online that are suitable for fulfilling these requirements.
-A list of courses that ICB has pre-approved for CEUs is available on their website8 Another list of relevant courses is maintained on the CRSS page9 of the Illinois Mental Health Collaborative website, although not all of these listings have been pre-approved by ICB.
+A list of courses that ICB has pre-approved for CEUs is available on the ICB Continuing Education Bulletin.
+Other lists of relevant courses are found in the CRSS Study Guide¹ and on the Illinois Mental Health Collaborative website8, although not all of these listings have been pre-approved by ICB.

 A reminder of the due date for CEUs will be sent via email, along with the invoice for your biennial fee, 60 days before the due date (every two years).
-When requesting renewal of your credential, if you choose to submit a CEU that was not on the ICB pre-approved list, you will be asked to pay a CEU Petition Fee of $10.
-If your credential is set to expire and you need more time to earn/gather/submit the required CEUs, you will be asked to pay a CEU Extension Fee of $10 for each month past your expiration date, with a maximum of six months of extension allowed.
+When requesting renewal of your credential, if you choose to submit a CEU that was not on the ICB pre-approved list, you will be asked to pay a CEU Petition Fee of $25.
+If your credential is set to expire and you need more time to earn/gather/submit the required CEUs, you will be asked to pay a CEU Extension Fee of $50 to extend your expiration date by 30 days.
+This is the maximum extension allowed.

 References